melissa-rodriguez5/melissa-rodriguez5.github.io/index.md

 # Computer Science Capstone

 ## Code Review
-This video is an informal code review covering the artifact I have chosen to make enhancements on for all three categories.
+The following is a link to a video with an informal code review covering the artifact I have chosen to make enhancements on for all three categories: [Artifact Code Review](https://youtu.be/KvFRfy7cGxg)
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/melissa-rodriguez5/melissa-rodriguez5.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.